IgniteUI/indigo-design-docfx/en/components/simple-combo.md

 In Figma changing the states is achieved via the properties panel.

 > [!Note]
-> In Figma we have a separate base component called `.Combo Input`, which is used explicitly in the Simple Combo component.
-The same is used for the Combo as well.
+> In Figma we have a separate base component called `.Combo Input`, which is explicitly used in the Combo component for both Single and Multiple selection types.

 ## Dropdown Type

 The Dropdown used for the Simple Combo comes with the appropriate sizing for desktop and mobile use similarly to the normal [Dropdown](dropdown.md) component.
+The Dropdown can be switched **on** and **off** from a boolean property which can visually affect the input, but that it's an expected behaviour.

 | Desktop | Mobile |
 | ------- | ------- |